Future potential therapies for People with MS

 Across 41 autoimmune disease patients treated to date with KYV-101, no severe cytokine release syndrome (CRS) or immune effector cell-associated neurotoxicity syndrome (ICANS) has been observed.

 While a cure for MS remains elusive, continued progress in research and the development of new treatments offer hope for those living with this chronic and often disabling condition.
-Despite there being no immediate (2024/2025) new therapies are on the horizon, there is hope that some of the therapies in development described above will have the potential to improve patient care in the near future.
+Despite there being no immediate (2024/2025) new therapies on the horizon, there is hope that some of the therapies in development described above will have the potential to improve patient care in the near future.

 References